Diving in Malaysia

 What's the easiest way to get to Pulau Rawa?

 The island is easily accessible from both Singapore and Kuala Lumpur.
 The easiest, and most dive friendly, is to avoid flying and travel by car.
 Simply head for Mersing, on Malaysia's east coast, then transfer to Rawa via the island's speedboat transfer service.
-Although some of our Singapore customers drive themselves to Rawa - it's a straightforward journey - most ask us to arrange a minibus.
+Although some of our Singapore customers drive themselves to Rawa - it's a straightforward journey, but others choose to book a private taxi to get them there.
 Likewise for those coming from KL.
 The transfer usually takes 2.5 hours (4 hours from KL), traffic dependent, including a 20-minute boat ride from Mersing.
-This can all be arranged on your behalf with no added cost, and there's free parking for those who take their own car.
-Orca Scuba's customer service team can advise on transport options.
+The ferry can all be arranged by Rawa Island Resort, and there's private parking for those who take their own car.
+Orca Scuba's customer service team can provide advice on transport options.
 Contact them here.

 "Definitely going back again.
 So convenient to get to Rawa from Singapore!"

 What facilities are there on Pulau Rawa?